Get Started Plans Method Pricing About Guides Log in

 Are the training plans free?

-What makes these different from a PDF plan?
+What makes these different from a generic PDF plan?

-A PDF is fixed the day you download it and knows nothing about you.
-A Run Mastery plan is built from your goal, your level and the days you can actually run, and it rebuilds the week when you miss a day instead of quietly falling apart.
+A generic PDF is fixed the day you download it and knows nothing about you.
+Everything here, including the 8-week block, is built from your goal, your level and the days you can actually run.

 What level do I need to be at?

 Any level.
-The plan starts from where you are now, not from a template's assumptions.
-Most runners train three to five days a week, and the plan scales volume and intensity to your current fitness before it progresses.
+Every option starts from where you are now, not from a template's assumptions.
+Most runners train three to five days a week, and volume and intensity scale to your current fitness before they progress.

 Next steps